Shawn Springs | Tackling New Challenges: Journey from the NFL to Innovating Safety

 Miss Taylor, Lawrence Taylor's mom, was my nanny at First Baptist.

-The cool thing is in my grandma springs, when I was staying with her while my dad was in school and going into NFL, my mom was stationed going back to the Williamsburg days.
+Speaker 4 The cool thing is in my grandma springs, when I was staying with her while my dad was in school and going to NFL, my mom was stationed, going back to the Williamsburg days.

-She was cleaning the halls of William Murray.
+She was cleaning the halls with William Murray.
 I would play with my cars.

 And it was a basketball coach at William Murray named George Blantis.
 George ended up becoming my Nike rep 20 years later.

-So that's a cool thing.
-But I got recruited my senior year, but I pretty much once I kind of blossomed, everybody came out of the woodworks, man.
+Speaker 4 So that's a cool thing.
+But I got recruited my senior year, but pretty much once I kind of blossomed, everybody came out of the woodworks, man.

 The reason I was loving Michigan, they had five five at the time.

-I came in on my visit and had Jalen Rose, Jalen and Chris, and juwan and all those guys a steve king i mean on the michigan football team my boy ty law wheatley was there and all those guys and make but man
+Speaker 4 I came in on my visit and had Jalen Rose, Jalen and Chris, and juwan and all those guys of steve king i mean on the michigan football team my boy ty law wheatley was there and all those guys in mick but man

 And I said, Dad, Coach Mola coming in town tomorrow for signing day.
 He said, All right, cool.